kyoung/unconf/README.md

 This should be set automatically by Heroku when Postgres is added.
 Leave it empty for local dev to get Djano to use a local SQLite3.

+#### COLLAPSE_SEPARATOR
+If you don't fancy the `-` string that appears between two pitches when they are collapsed together, you may set this envvar to a string of your choice.

+I leave newline escaping as an exercise for the reader.

 ## About the Security Model
 unconf is designed to replace sticky notes and dots with a sharpie marker.
 As